Nebraska vs. Minnesota NCAA Football Odds, Plays and Insights | October 16, 2021

 Minnesota Stats and Trends

-- The Golden Gophers have yet to cover the spread this season when underdogs by 4 points or more.
+- This year, the Golden Gophers are winless against the spread when entering a game as an underdog of 4 points or more.

-- Minnesota's games this season have gone over the total in two out of five opportunities (40%).
+- Minnesota's games this year have hit the over on two of five set point totals (40%).

-- Minnesota is 2-2 against the spread and 3-1 overall in games when it records more than 17.9 points.
+- Minnesota is 2-2 against the spread and 3-1 overall in games when it scores more than 17.9 points.

-- Minnesota is 1-1 against the spread and 1-1 overall when the team churns out more than 341.6 yards.
+- Minnesota is 1-1 against the spread and 1-1 overall when the team piles up over 341.6 yards.

-- The Golden Gophers have five giveaways this season, while the Cornhuskers have eight takeaways .
+- This season the Golden Gophers have five turnovers, three fewer than the Cornhuskers have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.